-- 1 cup caster sugar super fine sugar
+- 1 cup caster sugar, super fine sugar

-- 1/2 cup golden syrup find this at Whole Foods or online
+- 1/2 cup golden syrup, find this at Whole Foods or online

-- 3 Tablespoons baking soda
+- 3 Tbsp baking soda

 - Prepare a baking sheet with parchment paper and set closely to the range where you’ll be melting the sugar and syrup.